foontzoot/foontzoot.github.io/index.md

 #### OpenBook (Questica)

-##### ASP.NET Core • EF Core • ASP.NET Identity • AzureSQL • Aurelia • Gulp • Bower • Moq • NUnit • Jasmine • Swagger • Azure • SASS • VSTS
+##### ASP.NET Core • EF Core • ASP.NET Identity • Azure SQL • Aurelia • Gulp • Bower • Moq • NUnit • Jasmine • Swagger • Azure • SASS • VSTS

 Questica OpenBook software can help you build transparency and trust by communicating your data visually.
 Present financial and non-financial data with descriptive text, informational pop-ups, charts, and graphs.
 The searching, filtering and sorting tools allow you to find the right information faster and discover information that was once hidden in a spreadsheet.
 It is a multitenant SPA application hosted on Azure.
 Backend API is build using CQRS and Repository patterns.

+---

+#### Divide by Zero Bug Fix (Questica)

+##### Azure SQL • Azure • SQLServer • SSMS Query Profiler

+Investigated and fixed `divide by zero` bugs in SQLServer stored procedures.
+The error occurs when `NULL` values are converted to 0 for various calculations in Questica Budget Software.
+The client complained about the length of budget creation after switching to Azure from local hosting.

 ---